Partial Transcript: Do you see your father's role, and your own role as historical phases of the same process?

 Segment Synopsis: Dr. King talks about the public school system and integration.
 He also responds to the words of Reverend Galamison.

-Keywords: destroying the school system; quantity vs. quality; residential segregation; school boycotts
+Keywords: Destroying the school system; Milton Galamison; Quantity vs. quality; Residential segregation; School boycotts

 Subjects: Discrimination Housing School integration

-Segment Synopsis: Dr. King attempts to explain the range of the "negro's" psyche, from denying individual blackness for white ideology, to embracing blackness fully, including African origins.
+Segment Synopsis: Dr. King attempts to explain the range of the "negro's" psyche.
+Examples include: denying individual blackness, and replacing it white ideology, embracing both blackness and African origins to the fullest extent.

-Keywords: African; American; black pride; cultural heritage; self appreciation
+Keywords: African; American; Black pride; cultural heritage; Self appreciation; W.E.B.
+Du Bois

 Subjects: African Americans Assimilation (Sociology) Rejection (Psychology)